How To Stop Loan Shark & Licensed Money Lender Harassment

 Stop making payments and cut all contact

-This is because unlicensed money lenders and loan sharks are not authorised to conduct moneylending activities, and hence, have no legal right to collect on any debt you owe.
+This is because unlicensed lenders and loan sharks are not authorised to conduct moneylending activities, and hence, have no legal right to collect on any debt you owe.

 Make an application under the Protection from Harassment Act